 Underrated Marvel Comics: See Timely Results

 Marvel’s so famous, its cinematic universe decorates the globe.
 But what about comic books that don’t get into the limelight as much?
-Sure a few major players make appearances in comics, TV, etc. regularly but what about the times that people forget?
+Sure a few major players make appearances in comics, TV, and whatever.
+But what about the times that people forget?
 And that’s what this page is for, listing all of the Underrated Marvel Comics series.
 And I do mean all of them, not a top 10 list.
 This list reaches out to ever nook and cranny over the years in Marvel’s publications.

-Everybody will have a favorite that is not always anyone else’s.
+Everybody will have a favorite that is not always everyone’s.
 Some comics also divide when it comes to quality, writing, or age.
 But Marvel doesn’t have a reputation as the House of Ideas for nothing.
 Some characters and stories serve as pivotal roles for both the wider Marvel Universe or the creators’ careers.
-The list will also include team characters who get solo runs; sometimes there will even be teams who don’t make regular appearances.
+The list will also include team characters who get solo runs.
+Sometimes there will even be teams who don’t make regular appearances.
 We will also be including underrepresented A-list character comics.
-Spoiler alert we will be including some mainstays such as Nextwave and X-Statix.
+Including those only found in places like Marvel Unlimited.

 See here for the other pages: